 We all try to save tax by using income tax deductions to reduce taxable income.
 Unfortunately, many times, due to a lack of proper understanding of the available income tax standard deductions, we end up paying more tax than we are supposed to. need to run around a chartered accountant to file returns and get back tax refunds.

-You might have come across terms like Section 80C, Section 80CCC while buying life insurance plans that could be used as deductions to reduce taxable income.
-But what many people don't know is that along with these sections, few more sections could help reduce taxable income.
+You might have come across terms like Section 80C, and Section 80CCC while buying life insurance plans that could be used as deductions to reduce taxable income.
+But what many people don't know is that along with these sections, a few more sections could help reduce taxable income.

 Let us know these sections in detail.

 Under Section 80C of the Income Tax of India, an Individual or Hindu undivided family (HUF) can claim tax deductions on the taxable income up to a limit of Rs 1,50,000.
-This taxable income deduction could be availed by investing in tax saving instruments and tax-saving investments like the following.
+This taxable income deduction could be availed by investing in tax-saving instruments and tax-saving investments like the following.

 Infrastructure Bonds: These pertain to government-approved infrastructure bonds issued by special financial vehicles set up for infrastructure development in the country.